rushilgala/CS256/README.md

-# CS256
+# CS256 - Functional Programming

-This is my code for the CS256 Module at [DCS - University of Warwick](http://www2.warwick.ac.uk/fac/sci/dcs/)
+This is my code for the CS256 Module at [DCS - University of Warwick](http://www2.warwick.ac.uk/fac/sci/dcs/).

 The first assignment can be found [here](./ass16-1.pdf).